TESTgroup-BNL/exploringCOGs/README.md

 <br>

-# To run, simple type:
+### To run, simple type the below command into your terminal:

 ``` r
 Rscript Rscripts/COGs_osf_example.R
 ```

+or open the script into Rstudio